Treatment for a brain tumor should be individualized. It should be based on a person's age, general health, and the size, location, and type of tumor.

 You may be treated with an anticonvulsant drug to relieve or prevent seizures.

-If you have excess cerebrospinal fluid collecting around your brain, a thin, plastic tube called a shunt may be placed to drain the fluid.
+If you have excess cerebrospinal fluid collecting around the brain, a thin, plastic tube called a shunt may be placed to drain the fluid.
 One end of the shunt is placed in the cavity where fluid collects; the other end is threaded under your skin to another part of the body.
 The fluid drains from the brain to a site from which the fluid can be easily eliminated.

 Radiation Therapy for Brain Cancer